What’s a Line of Credit and How Does It Work (In Plain English)

 And with both, you have to keep an eye on how much you’re borrowing to make sure you can pay it off.

-It’s worth noting one key difference: With a credit card, you’re paying for convenience, so oftentimes, your interest rates will be higher than that of a line of credit or another loan.
+It’s worth noting some key differences: With a credit card, you’re paying for convenience, so oftentimes, your interest rates will be higher than that of a line of credit or another loan.
 The convenience and ease of swiping a card poses a higher risk to the lender.

-For context, in 2017, the national average credit card interest rate hovered around 16.15%, according to CreditCards.com.
-The average line of credit interest rate from Wells Fargo, for example, is about 15%.
+For context, in the first week of February 2020, the national average credit card interest rate was 17.3%, according to CreditCards.com.
+The line of credit interest rate from Wells Fargo, was 9.5% to 21%.
 Your actual rate will depend on your creditworthiness, your type of line of credit and how much you want to borrow.

 One other difference: Credit cards can offer cash back and other rewards, like sign-up bonuses, to entice you to use them.